filipgorny/Fisp/README.md

-# Open Sourced parser and interpreter of WXL (Workflex lisp language)
+# Open Sourced parser and interpreter of rpl (Workflex lisp language)

 Work in progress.
 Currently rewriting from Typescript.